We are a volunteer-driven organization dedicated to improving the lives, businesses, and environment of Saint Paul’s Dayton’s Bluff neighborhood

 Dayton's Bluff is a historic neighborhood on the East Side of Saint Paul, Minnesota, situated on a bluff overlooking the Mississippi River, just east of downtown.

-It's known for its diverse residents, beautiful historic homes, diverse food scene, and proximity to parks like Indian Mounds Park and the Bruce Vento Nature Sanctuary, with major highways (I-94, I-35E) providing easy access.
+It's known for its multicultural community, beautiful historic homes, diverse food scene, and proximity to parks like Wicaħapi (formerly Indian Mounds Park) and the Wakan Típi (formerly Bruce Vento Nature Sanctuary), with major highways (I-94, I-35E) providing easy access.

 Newsletter signup